Loading...

 Step 1: Configure Database User

-To reconfigure your website's database settings, you will need to create a new user, assign the user to the database, and set out user privileges.
+To resolve most MySQL connection errors, you need to create a new user, assign the user to the database, and configure the correct privileges.

 1. Create a new database user.
 Please see the article How to Create a Database User for the instructions.